 The on-campus session includes two Saturday or Sunday field sessions of three hours to visit landscape sites.
 Dates and times to be announced by the instructors.

-- Landscape Design : Electives (select 2)
+- Landscape Design for Climate Resilience : Electives (select 1)

 - Sustainability Management and Enterprise Process Excellence : Electives (select 2)